If your Universal Credit is stopped or reduced

-You should be told if there’s been any changes to the amount of Universal Credit you get - either by a letter or when you log in to your Universal Credit account.
+If the amount of Universal Credit you get changes, you'll either get a letter or a message when you log into your Universal Credit online account.
 If you have an online account, you can also sign up for text or email alerts.

 Your Universal Credit might be reduced if: